What and the common issues schools are tackling across the U.K.?

 - What makes a teacher on an upper pay scale, different from someone on the main scale?

-- How does the teaching change when one another adult is in the room?
+- How does the teaching change when another adult enters a classroom?

-- Does the behaviour of pupils change one another adult enters the room?
+- Does the behaviour of pupils change when a school leader enters a classroom?

-- If teacher performance is poor, what is being done to support the member of staff?
+- If teacher performance is weak, what is being done to support the member of staff?

-- How does your school support professional development?
+- How does your school promote professional development?

-- Is there a research champion who disseminates the latest information?
+- Is there a research lead who disseminates the latest information?

-- Is this information also shared with parents?
+- Is this evidence/information also shared with parents?

 - Does your school have a bespoke CPD programme for individuals?